intosins/youtube-downloader-terminal/README.md

 ## Features

+- Very simple to use.
 - You can download any YouTube video just by providing url.
 - Allows you to pick low or high quality before downloading YouTube video.

+## Cons

+- Unhandled exceptions.

 ## Discord